bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ## Deploying to Bitrise

-The `Deploy to bitrise.io` step uploads all the **artifacts related to your build into the** [**APPS & ARTIFACTS**](https://devcenter.bitrise.io/builds/build-artifacts-online/) **tab on your Build’s page. ??**
+The `Deploy to bitrise.io` step uploads all the **artifacts related to your build into the** [**APPS & ARTIFACTS**](/builds/build-artifacts-online/) **tab on your Build’s page. ??**

 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

-1. Go to the `Deploy to bitrise.io` step.
+1. Go to the Deploy to bitrise.io step.
-2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
+2. In the Notify: User Roles, add the role so that only those get notified who have been granted with this role.
 Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
-Make sure you set those email addresses as [secret env vars](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)!
-These details can be also modified under `Notifications` if you click the `eye` icon next to your generated APK/.ipa file in the `APPS & ARTIFACTS` tab.
+Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!
+These details can be also modified under Notifications if you click the eye icon next to your generated APK/.ipa file in the APPS & ARTIFACTS tab.

 code signing- force.

 ## Deploying to an app store

-If you wish to deploy your iOS app, follow the steps in [Code sign your iOS project for deployment](https://mpxzvqn7ysfysw.preview.forestry.io/getting-started/getting-started-with-react-native-apps/#sign-and-export-your-ios-project-for-deployment).
+If you wish to deploy your iOS app, follow the steps in [Code sign your iOS project for deployment](/getting-started/getting-started-with-react-native-apps/#sign-and-export-your-ios-project-for-deployment).

 ### Deploying your iOS app to Testflight and iTunes Connect